afnan01-tec/AuthentiScan-Cosmetic-Security-Hub/README.md

 ## Contact
 Project lead: Afnan M (afnan01-tec)
 For questions or help setting up Supabase, OCR tuning, or the Flask verification endpoint — open an issue or contact the maintainer.

+---

+🎓 Supervision & Guidance
+Project Guide: Smt.Savitha Gopal (Assistant Professor,Dept. of Computer Science) Head of Department:Dr.Sangeetha J(Dept. of Computer Science,Amrita School of Arts and Sciences.Kochi)

+Submitted in partia; fulfillment of the requirements for the degree of Bachelor of Computer Applications(Data SCience ) at Amrita Vishwa Vidyapeetham ,Kochi Campus